PhyloSofS-Team/DANCE/README.md

 5. **Configure the Environment:**

 - Open the `.env` file in a text editor.
-- Modify the paths for `MAFFT_PATH` and `MMSEQS_PATH` to reflect the installation paths of Mafft and MMseqs2 on your system.
+- Set the path variables `MAFFT_PATH` and `MMSEQS_PATH` to the installation paths of Mafft and MMseqs2 on your system.

 6. **Run the Exemple:**